ProjectSpectero/daemon-installers/README.md

             Automatically install the .NET Core Framework if it does not exist.

         --no-prompt
             Disable all Spectero related prompts and automatically install into /opt/spectero

+        --overwrite
+            By default spectero's installer